 Employees are shielded from prejudice based on their genetic information in a similar way.
-However, the form of discrimination is more likely to fall into one of the categories mentioned above.
+However, the form of discrimination is more likely to fall into one of the above-mentioned categories.

 In California, it is illegal for an employer to discriminate against a pregnant employee.
 Whether or not the employee is impaired as a result of the pregnancy, pregnancy discrimination by an eligible employer is often prohibited.

 In some cases, pregnant women may be protected from discrimination based on both their pregnancy and a pregnancy-related disability.
-If a pregnant woman is impaired as a result of her pregnancy, she is entitled to a suitable accommodation unless it would place an unreasonable burden on the employer.
+If a pregnant woman is impaired due to her pregnancy, she is entitled to a suitable accommodation unless it would place an unreasonable burden on the employer.

 Since an employer might be forced to offer extended family leave, reasonable allowances are necessary for female workers.
-A suitable accommodation may also be required to change the employee's working conditions and enable him or her to work in comfort.
+A suitable accommodation may also be required to change the employee's working conditions and enable him or her to work comfortably.